-In order to succeed in various arenas in life, challenges need to be embraced, frustrations mastered, and an ability to persist in the face of obstacles.
+To succeed in various areas in life, challenges need to be embraced, frustrations mastered, and an ability to persist in the face of obstacles.
 These traits are requisites for success in almost every arena.

 What you can do to help your child ‘Drop the Drama?’

 Think of your repeated attention as an invitation for future drama…not a solution.
-So see the drama as an addiction…and stop feeding it with your attention.
+To see the drama as an addiction…and stop feeding it with your attention.

 Secondly, kids need to get through their drama on their own.
 They learn from this.
-In fact, they learn from you being able to allow them to get through it.
+They learn from you being able to allow them to get through it.
 This is a critical point.
 In reality, we all ultimately need to get through our emotions on our own.
 You’ll find when your kids are allowed to have a moment of drama, they’ll get through it.
-If fact, they’ll get through it more and more quickly…when you simply allow them to have their upset…and don’t try to fix it!
+They’ll get through it more and more quickly…when you simply allow them to have their upset…and don’t try to fix it!

 When the drama emerges, give it nothing.
 Give it no energy.
 Give it no attention.
 And above all…don’t give into demanding drama!

 If you follow those steps, then you will find yourself empowered to help your child develop more emotional stability.